-• £0.756m to Earmarked Reserves; and

-• £1.792 to the General Police Fund.
+- · £0.756m to Earmarked Reserves; and - £1.792 to the General Police Fund.

-The savings of £2.548m arose through anticipated recurrent savings through the acceleration of efficiency schemes via the Force's 'Staying Ahead' Programme and reduced spend against demand led budgets.
+Further analysis on how annual expenditure is used and funded from can be found in the Expenditure and Funding analysis (EFA) in Note 7 to the Financial Statements.
+EFA statement shows that the savings of £2.548m arose through anticipated recurrent savings through the acceleration of efficiency schemes via the Force's 'Staying Ahead' Programme and reduced spend against demand led budgets.